 Another option is the shopping enclave of Oak Bluff, Circuit Avenue.
 This quirky area features local items and is known as a nice place to buy gifts.
 There is also an arcade for kids, which makes it great for family fun.

-None of these 9 activities suit what you’re looking for?
-Our partners, Point B Realty, are the local experts in the Martha’s Vineyard area.
+When you're ready to turn this list into a real trip, lean on the local experts at Point B Realty to find your ideal island home base and make your Martha's Vineyard vacation one to remember.
 Ask our partners for their expert recommendations on best things to do and restaurants when you stay with them!